 Respecting Yourself - If you find it difficult to respect yourself, chances are, others will not be respectful of you either.
 Acting in a good manner with honest habits and a good work ethic will give you a sense of pride and the right to respect yourself and your efforts.

-Feeling a Sense of Purpose - Every action we have creates a sense of accomplishment or a feeling of regret.
-Learning good behavior and practicing it daily will create a feeling of purpose.
+Feeling A Sense Of Purpose - Our actions can create a sense of accomplishment or a feeling of regret.
+Learning good behavior, and practicing it daily, will create a feeling of purpose.
 The more purpose we feel, the more determined we become to accomplish good things in our lives.

 Have you ever felt that, no matter how hard you try, you can't seem to get life on the right track?
 No matter what a person's past is like, we all experience days that seem a little more difficult than others.
 Life is a journey.
 Every day should be lived with purpose.
 Even the bad ones.